guyskk/validr/Isomorph-JSON-Schema-en.md

     # URL
     url(default=null, optional=false)

-All string like validater(str,date,datetime,email...) treat empty string as null, all bool type params' default value is false, custom validater should follow this guideline.
+All string-like validaters(str,date,datetime,email...) should treat empty string as null, all bool type params' default value is false, custom validater should follow this guideline.